 However, as a film it has problems, resulting in a harsh critical drumming upon its release.
 It's not paced or structured like a movie.
 It's clunky and lacks confidence.
 The animation, characterizations, and storytelling aren't yet of the quality they adopt in the series.
 Ironically, the movie feels like a children's television show while the TV series was aggressively more cinematic and intelligent.
 As a standalone film The Clone Wars would be a disappointment.
 However, because it launches into some of the best Star Wars storytelling ever done on the series that followed it, it's worth a watch.
 Plus, your kids will love it.
 Mine did.

 The Clone Wars is rated PG.
 There are lightsaber battles and deaths by explosion and laser blast.
 There are 2-3 “hells” and “damns.”
 Jabba the Hut has a pair of slave girls by his side, but their dress is tame compared to Leia's outfit in Return of the Jedi.
 Note that the animated series grew more intense as it went on, with a few episodes displaying PG-13 level scares and action violence.

 Sometimes people don't immediately welcome you; it has more to do with them than with you.
 Prove your worth by applying your talents and they may have a change of heart.

 After this, be sure to watch the extraordinary Clone Wars animated series, which is essential Star Wars in my opinion and one of my all-time favorite TV shows.
-Buy Seasons 1-5 here and Season 6 here.
+It is now available on Disney Plus.